jasonstolaruk/CurryMUD/README.md

 ### How to try it out

-If you'd like to try out what I have so far, just clone the repo from your home directory and build the project.
+If you'd like to try out what I have so far, clone the repo from your home directory.
+While you can build CurryMUD via the usual `cabal install`, you may also utilize the included [build-sandbox.hs](https://github.com/jasonstolaruk/CurryMUD/blob/master/build-sandbox.sh), which builds the project dependencies in a new cabal sandbox.

 You'll need GHC 7.10 with base 4.8.
 You shouldn't have any issues compiling on Mac OS X or Linux (I do not plan on explicitly supporting Windows).
 If you do run into issues, please email me and let me know.

 Once you have the server up and running, just telnet to localhost port 9696 to play.

 ## How to contact me